Zefk/Solarus-ARPG-Game-Development-Book_2/README.md

 - Alpha 0.9 release and get the opinion of the Solarus community.

-- Add reasonable ideas and corrections mentioned by the Solarus community.

 - Release Beta 1.0

 ## Book Export Process: